- Teaching faculty

 At Hurley Medical Center, Vijay Naraparaju MD is a familiar and friendly face.
 Not only did he graduate from Hurley’s Combined Internal Medicine and Pediatrics Residency Program (where he was chief resident), but he also served as a faculty member and associate program director before taking on the role of interim program director and then program director.
+He served in the latter role until Dec.
+31, 2019.
 The former Hurley Children’s Clinic director also is a fellow in the American College of Physicians.
 Residents give him high marks for his calm, structured approach - and his scholarly approach to learning, not to mention his warm personality.

 Combined Internal Medicine and Pediatrics